alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

   proposal is highly likely to alter the public API of Wasmtime in some way that is breaking, so such a proposal for string API-stability guarantees would need at least some concession for when to do breaking changes.
-The most likely form of this would be to batch up breaking changes, perhaps in an ESR-style cadence.
+The most likely form of this would be to batch up breaking changes, perhaps in an LTS-style cadence.
 This means, though, that new features are artificially delayed in Wasmtime and cannot land when they are originally implemented.
 Furthermore there would be no way to land intermediate work which would continue to be developed in-tree.
-Overall it's expected that users who want API-stability from Wasmtime are sufficiently serviced with Wasmtime's ESR versions which guarantee API-stability but lack new features.
+Overall it's expected that users who want API-stability from Wasmtime are sufficiently serviced with Wasmtime's LTS versions which guarantee API-stability but lack new features.
 At this time an alternative of API-stable releases still getting new non-API-breaking features is seen as too much of a hindrance to the development of Wasmtime itself.

-* Technically there's nothing really stopping feature-development being backported to ESR versions so long as the feature doesn't change any APIs.
+* Technically there's nothing really stopping feature-development being backported to LTS versions so long as the feature doesn't change any APIs.
-  This proposal, however, only indicates that security issues and bugs are backported to ESR versions.
+  This proposal, however, only indicates that security issues and bugs are backported to LTS versions.
 This is intended to be a relatively conservative starting position where we could still backport features as necessary if someone's willing to put in the work.
-The fear, though, is that the backport process becomes relatively complicated and ESR backports are likely less battle-tested than changes on `main` due to the nature of mismatch between the original state of `main` and the ESR itself.
-To help make what is already a somewhat complicated process a bit simpler, this proposal states that new features are not backported to ESR releases.
+The fear, though, is that the backport process becomes relatively complicated and LTS backports are likely less battle-tested than changes on `main` due to the nature of mismatch between the original state of `main` and the LTS itself.
+To help make what is already a somewhat complicated process a bit simpler, this proposal states that new features are not backported to LTS releases.

-* ESR versions in theory could be dropped entirely.
-There aren't known users who are specifically asking for ESR versions and existing production users of Wasmtime are likely to stay with released versions to get improvements as they come out.
-This proposal assumes, however, that there are developers we're not actively hearing from who would benefit from such ESR versions and we'd like to accomodate them.
-If in practice it turns out that there is very little usage of ESR versions we can consider dropping support for them at a later date when such a conclusion is made (probably another RFC).
+* LTS versions in theory could be dropped entirely.
+There aren't known users who are specifically asking for LTS versions and existing production users of Wasmtime are likely to stay with released versions to get improvements as they come out.
+This proposal assumes, however, that there are developers we're not actively hearing from who would benefit from such LTS versions and we'd like to accomodate them.
+If in practice it turns out that there is very little usage of LTS versions we can consider dropping support for them at a later date when such a conclusion is made (probably another RFC).

 * As currently proposed Wasmtime is guaranteed to receive a new major version